mrseanryan/gpt-docs-chat/README.md

 performance: an NVidia GPU can help speed up the performance (see [GPU support](#gpu-support) section at end)

-# Setup [Unix or Mac]
+# Setup [Unix or Mac or Windows]

-note: on Windows, please use WSL - I use Ubuntu 22.04.
+note: on Windows, recommend using Ollama directly (on WSL it seems slower even with CUDA for GPU).

 1. install python 3.12
 2. install ollama

 ref: https://ollama.com/download

+Windows:

+- download and run the Ollama installer

 Unix: